Polkadot-Heroes/CFPs/README.md

 ## Proposal Submission Guidelines

-Use the provided template LINK to initiate your proposal submission, which includes the sections mentioned below.
-Ensure all sections of the template are completed accurately to provide essential information about your proposed session.
+Use the provided template [LINK](https://github.com/Polkadot-Heroes/CFPs/issues/new/choose) to initiate your proposal submission, including the below sections.
+Ensure all template sections are completed to provide essential information about your proposed session.

 **👉 [USE TEMPLATE](https://github.com/Polkadot-Heroes/CFPs/issues/new/choose) 👈**